There’s hundreds of posts on Acne online, what you should and shouldn’t do.

 I sterilised my needle head with antiseptic and let it air dry for 5 mins and got to it.
 I rolled each piece of skin with scarring in a star shape.

-Then I went over all of my face with it.
+Then I ran the derma needle on the entirety of my face.
 It doesn’t hurt too much, it’s just more of a sting.
 Like getting a tattoo somewhere that’s not too painful.

 The results?
 I ended up not being able to wear makeup for 4 weeks and holes all over my face.
 Amazingly 5 weeks later I actually did it again.

 I realise now I am so lucky that I didn’t damage the skin.
-Be really careful not to got past a 1.5 mm needle on your face.
+Be really careful not to get past a 1.5 mm needle on your face.